tinyglowbug/hello-world/README.md

 # hello-world
-I want to learn about ascii and converting with pandoc my first attempt is by recalling all my git lessons.
+I want to learn about ascii and converting with pandoc.
+My first attempt is by recalling all my git lessons. yeay!
+Me!